 The key to treating eczema is to control the itching.
 Triggers that can make your itch worse are rough clothes, exposure to allergens (such as foods or dust mites), sweating, using irritating products (including soaps and lotions), local skin infections, or getting emotionally upset.

-Wash new clothing several times before wearing.
+- Wash new clothing several times before wearing.

-Avoid soap and baths as much as possible.
+- Avoid soap and baths as much as possible.
 Use soap substitutes.

-Take quick showers or baths with only slightly warm water.
+- Take quick showers or baths with only slightly warm water.

-Pat dry (never rub) after bathing.
+- Pat dry (never rub) after bathing.

-Apply a lubricating moisturizer after bathing while the skin is still damp.
+- Apply a lubricating moisturizer after bathing while the skin is still damp.
 Apply the moisturizer several times a day to areas of the skin that are very dry.

-If the skin gets extremely red, or if pus appears, there may be an infection and you should see your doctor immediately.
+- If the skin gets extremely red, or if pus appears, there may be an infection, and you should see your doctor immediately.
 If you do not clear the infection, your skin condition will not clear.

 Hives are red, itchy, swollen areas of the skin.
 They often appear in clusters with new clusters appearing as others clear.
 Hives can arise suddenly, may leave as quickly as one or two hours, or last as long as 24 hours.
-Twenty percent of the population has suffered from hives at least once in their lives.
+20% of the population has suffered from hives at least once in their lives.

 What Causes Hives?